dnim0ecaep/drtui_macos/README.md

   taskkill    -> Sends a signal (default: TERM) to a process.

-  dir         -> Displays a detailed directory listing with color and sorting.
+  dir         -> Displays a detailed directory listing with color and sorting. (ls)

-  ddir        -> Same as 'dir', but adds grid layout for compact display.
+  ddir        -> Same as 'dir', but adds grid layout for compact display. (lls)

 Files Kept in the \bin folder when you run menumaker, those files in there will be auto added to the menu if hit hit control-b